Saad07Khan/Saad07Khan/README.md

 ## About Me

-Computer Science student at **Vellore Institute of Technology**, focused on building practical solutions through software development and machine learning.
+Computer Science graudate at **Vellore Institute of Technology**, focused on building practical solutions through software development and machine learning.

 Currently working on full-stack web applications and ML projects, exploring advanced JavaScript frameworks, ML/AI, and automation.